 |From||"Andrew D. Friend" <Andrew.Friend@geog.cam.ac.uk>|

-apologies for double postings ... please circulate to potential candidates
+apologies for double posting ... please circulate to potential candidates

-The University of Cambridge Department of Geography is looking for applicants for a research position within the Marie Curie Network GREENCYCLESII:
+The University of Exeter (UK) is looking for applicants for a post-doctoral research position within the Marie Curie Network GREENCYCLESII

-The successful candidate will actively participate in network-wide workshops and training events, and will work on secondment with colleagues in Amsterdam.
+The successful candidate will actively participate in network-wide workshops and training events.

-The position will start as soon as possible and run until 31 December 2013.
-Applications must arrive before 9 March, 2011.
+The position will start as soon as possible and run for 24 months.

 Payment will be according to Marie Curie rules (http://ec.europa.eu/research/mariecurieactions/), including an allowance for transnational travel and mobility.

-At the start of their fellowship, researchers may not have resided or carried out their main activity (work, studies, etc) in the UK for more than 12 months in the preceding 3 years.
-UK nationals are eligible only if they have legally resided in a Third Country for at least three out of the last four years.
+1) At the start of their fellowship, researchers may not have resided or carried out their main activity (work, studies, etc) in the UK for more than 12 months in the preceding 3 years.
+UK nationals are eligible only if they have been active in research in a non-Associated Third Country for at least three of the last four years

 begin:vcard fn:Andrew Friend n:Friend;Andrew org:University of Cambridge;Department of Geography adr:;;Downing Place;Cambridge;;CB2 3EN;UK email;internet:Andrew.Friend@geog.cam.ac.uk tel;work:+44 (0)1223 339956 tel;fax:+44 (0)1223 333392 url:http://www.geog.cam.ac.uk/people/friend version:2.1 end:vcard